 Here’s to a great semester of exploration!

-Now having completed teaching this semester course twice, I have some student reflections on the course and the body-mind-heart framework, featuring an essay last senior Amar Bhardwar.
+Now having completed teaching this semester course twice, I have some student reflections on the course and the body-mind-heart framework, featuring an essay by Amar Bhardwar that he wrote just before he graduated in May, 2016.

 Right now I’m reading and putting into the practice Michael Brown’s The Presence Process, which involves two 15-minute meditations/day.
 Thich Nhat Hanh’s comment is the fundamental belief that undergirds the Presence Process and underscores the body, mind, and heart connection.